hckops/hckctl/README.md

 # TODO how to validate local template
 ```

-Please, feel free to contribute to the companion [repository](https://github.com/hckops/megalopolis) and add more templates.
+Please, feel free to contribute to the companion [repository](https://github.com/hckops/megalopolis) and add more templates

 ### Config